MarioFares/CS50/docs/README.md

 #### Saving a search<a name="save"></a>
 You can save all the criteria you inputted by clicking on the save button.

-Then, you can select a search from the `Search` combobox and press the load button.
+Then, you can select a search from the `Search` combo box and press the load button.

 #### Extended Selection Search<a name="ext"></a>
 As you see, there is a small button next to every search criteria.
 This should be the preferred method to choose for example multiple folders or extensions.